Frimkron/Ascidia/readme.md

 ![](rm-images/rect-box.png)

+Rectangular boxes are used to represent many things including class, processes and database tables.

 Rectangular boxes use pipe `|` characters for the sides, hyphen `-` characters for the top and bottom, and plus `+` characters for the corners.
 They may have a minimum size of 1 x 1: